 Dia

-A slave, who is able to speak the common tongue since his mother was from Bellhaven and his father from Banjali
+Dia is a slave, who is able to speak the common tongue since his mother was from Bellhaven and his father from Banjali

 Yrene Towers

-A barmaid at the White Pig Inn, who dreams of becoming a healer.
+Yrene Towers is a barmaid at the White Pig Inn, who dreams of becoming a healer.

 Nolan

-The stingy and miserly owner of the White Pig Inn.
+Nolan is the stingy and miserly owner of the White Pig Inn.

 Jessa

-Nolan’s favorite barmaid at the White Pig Inn.
+Jessa is Nolan’s favorite barmaid at the White Pig Inn.

-Yrene's Mom
+Yrene's Mother

-Merchant
+Adarlanian Merchant

-An Adarlan merchant searching for a Stygian Spider that stole his youth, he is determined to reclaim what he sees as a bad trade.
+The Adarlanian Merchant is searching for a Stygian Spider that stole his youth, he is determined to reclaim what he sees as a bad trade.

 Stygian Spiders